Elbasvir/grazoprevir: Commercialization

-Elbasvir/grazoprevir was FDA approved in the United States, but has also been approved for use in the European Union, Canada, Japan, Australia, Saudi Arabia, Israel and Switzerland.
+Elbasvir/grazoprevir was FDA approved in the United States, and has been approved for use in the European Union, Canada, Japan, Australia, Saudi Arabia, Israel, and Switzerland.
 Zepatier is one of a few non-interferon therapies that are market-available.
 Competing treatments include Gilead's Harvoni (sofosbuvir and ledipasvir) and AbbVie's Viekira Pak (ombitasvir, paritaprevir, and ritonavir).
 Sale projections for Zepatier are $636 million in 2016 and rising to $1.5 billion by 2020.

 With Merck's release of Zepatier early in 2016, they saw large bumps in share prices in quarters 1 and 2, but are expected to drop down a bit.
 Zepatier does not have as strong a market hold as other competitive HCV treatments.

-Cost
+Economics

 Estimated costs for a 12-week treatment of elbasvir/grazoprevir are upwards of $54,600.
 Other treatments that work in a similar manner have effectively more costs.
 Some treatments for Hepatitis C are on the cheaper side, in some instances as low as $8,400.
 Additional ribavirin costs can add between $500 and $900.
 These cheaper prescriptions are however interferon-based treatments and do not target every genotype of the HCV.
 These regimens were the priority treatment before 2011.
 Two examples of these treatments are alfa-2a and alfa-2b costing $9250 and $8400, respectively.